 Preheat Oven: Preheat your oven to 350°F (175°C).
 Line a 12-cup muffin tin with cupcake liners.

-Cream Butter and Sugar: In a large bowl, use an electric mixer to beat ½ c. softened butter (115g) and ¾ c. granulated sugar (150g) until light and fluffy, about 2-3 minutes.
+Cream Butter and Sugar: In a large bowl, use an electric mixer or stand mixer with a paddle attachment to beat softened butter and granulated sugar until light and fluffy, about 2-3 minutes.

-Add Wet Ingredients: Beat in 2 large eggs, one at a time, followed by 1 tsp. vanilla extract, ½ tsp. orange emulsion, 1 tsp. orange blossom water, and 1 tbsp. orange zest.
+Add Wet Ingredients: Beat in eggs, one at a time, followed by vanilla extract, orange emulsion, orange blossom water, and orange zest.
 Scrape down the bowl as needed.

 Combine Batter: Add half the dry ingredients to the butter mixture, mixing until just combined.
-Add ½ c. whole milk (120g) and 2 tbsp. fresh orange juice (30ml), then mix in the remaining dry ingredients.
+Add milk and fresh orange juice, then mix in the remaining dry ingredients.
 Stop when the batter is smooth to avoid overmixing.

 Fill and Bake: Divide the batter evenly among the liners, filling each about ⅔ full.
 Bake for 20-24 minutes, until a toothpick inserted in the center comes out clean.
 I prefer 24 minutes for a slightly golden edge.
 Cool in the tin for 5 minutes, then transfer to a wire rack to cool completely.